velodrome-finance/docs/pages/index.md

 Solidly and `ve(3,3)` mechanisms, becoming the go-to resource for protocols and chains seeking support around these topics.

-By the numbers, VeDAO, managed to attract $2.6B in TVL in the early days, securing ~10% of the Solidly voting power and ~$1.1M USDC in its treasury assets.
+By the numbers, VeDAO, managed to attract $2.6B in TVL (total value locked) in the early days, securing ~10% of Solidly voting power and ~$1.1M USDC in treasury assets.

 ## What is our mission?

 Our mission is to make Velodrome Finance the liquidity base layer of the Optimism ecosystem.

 ## Resources